carlallanvela/account-management/README.md

 # account-management-ui

 The frontend for this application is created for these APIs can be found on the link below.

-Please see READ ME on how to use: https://github.com/carlallanvela/account-management-ui
+Please see READ ME on how to use and deploy: https://github.com/carlallanvela/account-management-ui

 ## Development server